-If moisture sensitive floor coverings are used on the interior slab, consideration should be given to the use of barriers (either polyethylene or a thin sand, graded gravel, or limestone) to minimize potential vapor rise through the slab.
-Other design and construction considerations, as outlined in the American Concrete Institute (ACI) Design manual, Section 302.1R are recommended.
-Positive separations and/or isolation joints should be provided between the grade slab and all foundations and walls/columns to allow independent movement.
+Furthermore, if moisture sensitive floor coverings are used, consideration should be given to the use of barriers (either polyethylene or a thin sand, graded gravel, or limestone) to minimize potential vapor rise through the slab.
+Other design and construction considerations, as outlined in the American Concrete Institute (ACI) Design manual (section 302.1R) are recommended.